EashwarKrishna860/eashwarkrishna860.github.io/research.md

 * **Krishna, E.**, Suresh Nagan, T., Yerra, P. (October 2025). **Landscapes of Inequality: Structural Racial Disparities in the Rural Built and Natural Environment**
     * Poster presentation at the Frontiers in Undergraduate Research Symposium
+    * This study engages theories of spatial injustice, structural racism, and environmental injustice in conducting a nationwide analysis of rural counties; assessing the presence of racial disparities in the built and natural environment.
     * [View on ResearchGate (DOI: 10.13140/RG.2.2.12065.67685)](https://www.researchgate.net/publication/395158652_Landscapes_of_Inequality_Structural_Racial_Disparities_in_the_Rural_Built_and_Natural_Environment)

 ### Research Datasets and Technical Reports